-Citi offers benefits coverage to your certified or registered unmarried domestic partner of the same or opposite gender.
+Citi offers benefits coverage to your certified or registered domestic partner, regardless of gender or gender identity.
 (You must submit a domestic partner coverage application or your registration, as applicable, before you can enroll a domestic partner or a domestic partner's child(ren) under your Citi coverage.)
-Citi also offers benefits coverage to your civil union partner.
+Citi also offers benefits coverage to your civil union partner and his or her eligible dependents.

-You may cover your domestic partner/civil union partner and his or her eligible children under the following plans:
+You may cover your domestic partner/civil union partner ("partner") and his or her eligible children under the following plans:

-- > Medical; - > Dental; - > Vision; - > Health Care Spending Account (HCSA), provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; (Note: Civil union partners/domestic partners who are not considered tax dependents under Section 152 cannot have their claims reimbursed under the Health Care Spending Account); - > Limited Purpose Health Care Spending Account (LPSA), provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; - Dependent Day Care Spending Account (DCSA), provided your domestic partner/civil union partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; and - > Group Universal Life (GUL) and Supplemental Accidental Death & Dismemberment (AD&D) insurance for domestic partners/civil union partners and life insurance for children.
+- > Medical; - > Dental; - > Vision: - > Health Care Spending Account (HCSA), provided your partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; (Note: Partners who are not considered tax dependents under Section 152 cannot have their claims reimbursed under the Health Care Spending Account); - > Limited Purpose Health Care Spending Account (LPSA), provided your partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; - > Dependent Day Care Spending Account (DCSA), provided your partner and his or her eligible children are considered tax dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and (d)(1)(B) thereof; and - > Group Universal Life (GUL) and Supplemental Accidental Death & Dismemberment (AD&D) insurance for partners and life insurance for children.

-You may enroll your domestic partner/civil union partner and his or her eligible children in the medical and/or dental plan in which you enroll.
-You may enroll your domestic partner/civil union partner in spousal GUL and Supplemental AD&D insurance, and/or the vision plan even if you do not enroll in those Plans.
+You may enroll your partner and his or her eligible children in the medical and/or dental plan in which you enroll.
+You may enroll your partner in spousal GUL and Supplemental AD&D insurance, and/or the vision plan even if you do not enroll in those Plans.

-Note: None of the Citi medical options has a pre-existing condition limitation or exclusion that would prevent you from enrolling your domestic/civil union partner in the Plan or from your domestic partner receiving benefits for a specific condition or illness.
+Note: None of the Citi medical options has a pre-existing condition limitation or exclusion that would prevent you from enrolling your partner in the Plan or from your partner receiving benefits for a specific condition or illness.

-When You Can Enroll Your Domestic Partner
+When You Can Enroll Your Partner

-You can enroll your domestic/civil union partner and his or her eligible children in Citi medical, dental, vision and spending account benefits during Annual Enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
-However, due to COVID-19, important guidelines have been issued that temporarily extend deadlines and allow for mid-year benefit changes.
-At Citi, you and your dependents have a mid-year opportunity to adjust your current 2020 medical, dental, vision, HCSA, LPSA and/or DCSA without needing to experience a qualified change in status.
-See "Changing Your Coverage" beginning on page 29 for more information.
+You can enroll your partner and his or her eligible children in Citi medical, dental, vision and spending account benefits during Annual Enrollment (for coverage effective January 1 of the following year) or within 31 days of a qualified change in status.
+See "Changing Your Coverage" beginning on page 27 for more information.

-Examples of qualifying events that will allow you to enroll your domestic partner and his or her eligible children during the plan year are:
+Examples of qualifying events that will allow you to enroll your partner and his or her eligible children during the plan year are:

-- > Submitting your registration (for domestic/civil union partnership) or certifying your domestic partnership by submitting the Domestic Partner Coverage Forms; - > The birth or adoption of a child; and - > Your domestic/civil union partner's loss of benefits coverage in another employer's plan.
+- > Submitting your registration or certifying your domestic partnership by submitting the Domestic Partner Coverage Forms; - > The birth or adoption of a child; and - Your partner's loss of benefits coverage in another employer's plan.